exogen/layup/README.md

 }
 ```

-Then the individual components just need to declare their row name to match.
-The
+The container element is then free to arrange these rows differently (even
-container element is then free to arrange them differently (even showing them in
+showing them in a different order) at different breakpoints.
+All the child
-a different order) at different breakpoints.
-This library is a helper for doing
+elements need to do is define their `grid-row` name.
+This library is a helper
-exactly that!
+for doing exactly that!

 ## Usage